Trinidad and Tobago Institute of Architects

 The TTIA together with the family of Colin Laird have developed a Grant to be offered to Nationals of Trinidad & Tobago who are already enrolled in an accredited international Architecture program for both undergraduate and graduate degrees.
 The first of many such annual grants was awarded at TTIA’s AGM on 20 July 2023 at the Professional Centre.
 A Committee made up of members from the TTIA and Family of Colin Laird would manage and execute the award of the grant.

 Profits from the sale of the book on his works titled ‘Forged from the Love’ would be directed towards the grant.
-The books are available for purchase at the Paper Based Bookstore at The Writers Centre on Alcazar Street ($TT 380.00).
+The books are available for purchase.
 Like many of our members, Colin Laird always supported aspiring students in need.

 Sebastien Paddington, grandson of Colin Laird.